thorhalbert/VRWorlds-CA/README.md

 Certificate Authority for VRWorlds - For Raspberry PI, written in Python.
 This program manages the root certificates and the intermediate signers.
 The Kudo server actually handles signing.

 This is now feature-complete.
-Though it needs a lot more testing, and it needs more error remidation and disaster recovery.
+Though it needs a lot more testing, and it needs more error remedation and disaster recovery.
 Loosing the private key for your root cert, for example, is a disaster.

 ## Warning - I am not a cryptography expert.
 Just assume this code will burn your bacon, flood your basement and expose your treasure to pirates...
 Please learn what you can about crypto and check me